-Annual Retainer
+Annual I Retainer (\$)

 Board of Directors:

 All non-employee members \$ 45,000

 Additional retainer for Non-Executive Chairman of the Board \$ 35,000

 Audit Committee:

 Chairman \$ 18,000

 Non-Chairman members \$ 9,000

 Compensation Committee:

 Chairman \$ 15,000

 Non-Chairman members \$ 7,500

 Nominating and Corporate Governance Committee:

 Chairman \$ 10,000

 Non-Chairman members \$ 5,000

-Under the amended non-employee director compensation policy, each person who is initially appointed or elected to the Board of Directors will be eligible for an initial equity grant in the form of an option grant to purchase up to 10,700 shares of our common stock under our stock option plan on the date he or she first becomes a non-employee director, and a restricted stock unit for 2,700 shares of common stock.
-The option grant and the restricted stock units will vest annually over a three-year period.
-The Board of Directors or Compensation Committee may exercise its discretion to provide for a different number of options in the event it determines a variation from the stated amount is warranted.
-In addition, on the date of the annual meeting of stockholders, each continuing non-employee director who has served on the Board of Directors for a minimum of six months will be eligible to receive an annual equity grant in the form of an option grant to purchase up to 4,000 shares of our common stock (or 7,000 shares of common stock, in the case of a non-executive chairman of the Board of Directors), and a restricted stock units for 1,000 shares of common stock (or 1,750 shares of common stock in the case of a non-executive chairman of the Board of Directors).
-The stock option grant and the restricted stock units will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
-All of the foregoing options will be granted at fair market value on the date of grant.
+Under the non-employee director compensation policy, each person who is initially appointed or elected to the Board of Directors will be eligible for an initial equity grant in the form of an option grant to purchase 10,700 shares of our common stock under our stock option plan on the date he or she first becomes a non-employee director, and 2,700 restricted stock units.
+The option and the restricted stock units vest in equal annual installments over a three-year period.
+The Board of Directors or Compensation Committee may exercise their discretion to provide for a different number of shares subject to equity awards in the event they determine a variation from the stated amount is warranted.
+In addition, on the date of the annual meeting of stockholders, each continuing non-employee director who has served on the Board of Directors for a minimum of six months will be eligible to receive an annual equity grant in the form of an option grant to purchase 4,000 shares of our common stock (or 7,000 shares of common stock, in the case of a non-executive chairman of the Board of Directors), and 1,000 restricted stock units (or 1,750 shares of common stock in the case of a non-executive chairman of the Board of Directors).
+These stock option grant and the restricted stock units will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
+All of the foregoing options will be granted with an exercise price equal to the fair market value of our common stock on the date of grant.